Clayton makes 7 3-pointers, including go-ahead in OT to lift Florida past No. 10 Kentucky 94-91 - WTOP News

 BIG PICTURE

-Florida needed extra time for the second consecutive game and came up big again, no easy feat in a loud, hostile Rupp Arena.
-Perimeter shooting was key as the Gators fared better from deep (12 of 28, 43%) than inside the arc (20 of 50).
+Florida needed extra time for the second consecutive game and came up big again, no easy feat before 20,068 in loud, hostile Rupp Arena.
+Perimeter shooting was key as the Gators fared better from deep (12 of 28, 43%) than inside the arc (20 of 50, including 2 of 6 in OT).
 They also edged Kentucky 50-48 on the glass.

 UP NEXT